 A. Utility allowances are determined from charts (samples in the packet) according to what the tenant is obligated to pay.
 The contract rent plus the utility allowance equals gross rent.

-If you have additional questions after reviewing this packet of information, please call THA.
+If you have additional questions after reviewing this packet of information, please call THA at (785)357-8842.